 - Obtain a physical exam and meet academy standards

 - Pass a physical ability test.
-You can prepare by:
+The physical ability consists of fire related performances such as pulling hose, crawling through obstacles, lifting ladders, etc. You can prepare by:

-- Being able to run a 10 min mile
+- Being able to run a 10-minute mile

 - Doing 20 push-ups and 50 sit-ups